1. From Ancient Times to

 (light areas) in a schizophrenic patient and a healthy patient,

-where blood flow is increased during a psychological activation
+where blood flow is increased during a psychological

 test (Wisconsin card sorting test).
 It clearly shows that the